Kate Middleton is hiring new 'super nanny' for Prince George and Princess Charlotte

 The new super nanny, however, may have her work cut out for her.
 Even as a newborn, dad Prince William described George as “a little bit of a rascal”!
 No more so than all tots, of course — his bub didn’t want very much sleep, which was “a little bit of a problem”.

 Outside the public eye, the royal children have been said to “play in the mud, fall off ponies, and have screaming tantrums”.
 Sounds like any other rambunctious toddler we know!

-Which parent hasn't wished for an extra helping hand with the kids growing up — and growing naughtier, it seems — day by day?
+Who hasn’t wished for a helping hand with the kids growing up — and growing naughtier, it seems?
 Best of luck to Kate and William as they raise their lively tots!